symblai/symbl-docs/async-api/tutorials/generate-pre-built-ui-from-video-recordings.md

 ## Process Video File

 To get the Summary UI, we need to process the video using Symbl's [POST Video Using URL](/docs/async-api/overview/video/post-video-url) endpoint.
-Here's a few examples of how to that:
+Here's a few examples of how to do that:

 ### Example API Call